mlazarovits/Shell-Scripting/morningProgram/readme.txt

+TO USE: run 'python install.py' from the command line.

-Have modified your .bash_profile file to append the following function:
+It will modify your .bash_profile file to append the following function:

 ---
 send () {